 To comply with Federal and Provincial directives, the Organization suspended non-essential services and implemented safety procedures in order to continue operation of essential services and mitigate health risks of Covid-19 for employees.
 The full impact of the Covid-19 outbreak continues to evolve at the date of this report.
-Total net costs incurred to March 31, 2021 as a result of the pandemic is \$509,249 (2020 - \$80,132).
-In addition, the Organization has had reductions in travel and other various program expenses.
-Due to the nature of the expenses, it is difficult to estimate the total cost of reductions.
+Over the course of the pandemic, the organization had additional costs that were specific to the pandemic, however there were also savings in areas such as travel and other program expenses.
 The Organization is uncertain as to the full impact that the pandemic will have on its financial condition, liquidity, and future operations.
 The potential economic effects to the organization could have a material impact on future operations and an estimate of financial effects can't be made at this time.